 #3: Share some CNA love on social media.
 If your facility or organization is active on Facebook, Twitter, LInkedIn or another social format, take the opportunity to highlight CNA Week and encourage your network to do the same.

 #4: Help your community value the work of CNAs.
 Hold a CNA Week event at your facility or within your community centered on the important of nursing assistants.

 #5: Offer up some free lunch.
 While giving gifts to staff members can be tricky, it’s completely acceptable to offer the CNAs on your team some free lunch — or a longer lunch break!

 #6: Get the entire staff in the CNA appreciation spirit.
 Offering buttons or lapel pins to wear can help motivate your entire staff to join in the spirit of CNA Week.
 Even better, free lunches and special events will go even farther to bring folks together with the goal of helping your nursing assistants feel appreciated.

 #7: Offer some extra help when needed.
 Especially during the past year of Covid-focused care, many CNAs have been working extra shifts to meet the escalated need of intense patient care.
 Some facilities have helped relieve the burden on these workers by hiring extra aides to help out with some basic tasks.

 Celebrate CNA Week By Hiring Nursing Assistants!

 If your facility is in need of CNAs or other nursing or clinical professionals, you can rely on CareerStaff’s nationwide network of healthcare workers to fit the bill!
-Learn more about our CNA staffing and recruitment services here, or submit a staffing request now.
+Learn more about our Joint Commission-certified healthcare staffing and recruitment services, or submit a staffing request today.